 If you have access to technology, you may want to combine your terms with a small group of classmates to create a word cloud.
-You may choose to add additional terms from the transcript of the BackStory segment you listened to, or if working remotely, you may create your own word cloud and share using a collaborative space such as a Google Doc, Jamboard, or Padlet as directed by your teacher.
+You may choose to add additional terms from the transcript of the BackStory segment you listened to, or if working remotely, you may create your own word cloud and share using a collaborative space such as Google Docs or Google Slides as directed by your teacher.

 - What word or words appear most frequently?
 (Hint: the larger the word, the more it appears in the text).

 - Why do you think those particular words are emphasized?

 - Are there other words you thought would be used more frequently?